Gillings School Directory

 Carolina Population Center

 Dr. Speizer is trained as a demographer and evaluation researcher.
 She has led research and evaluation studies on family planning (FP), HIV prevention, intimate partner violence and adolescent reproductive health programs in sub-Saharan Africa, Haiti and India.
-She is a co-leader of the MPH Global Health Concentration, a new interdepartmental degree option for students applying for 2019 admission.
+She is a co-leader of the MPH Global Health Concentration, an interdepartmental degree option for students interested in global health issues around maternal and child health, environmental and climate issues, health behavior, and leadership and advocacy.

 Her work has included primary data collection in numerous locations using household-based study designs as well as facility-based surveys that include facility audits, provider surveys and exit interviews.

 Dr. Speizer is currently the Principal Investigator on a large grant from the Bill & Melinda Gates Foundation.
 She is leading the Full Access, Full Choice: Increasing Youth’s Access to Expanded Method Choice project that seeks to use existing evidence to strengthen global and country-level (focus on Kenya and Niger) programs and policies for improving access to and use of methods for young people (ages 15-24).
-This project has collected qualitative and quantitative data in both countries.
+This project has collected qualitative and quantitative data in both countries as well as qualitative data in Burkina Faso.
 She also led the Nigeria Urban Reproductive Health Initiative Sustainability Study (ended in 2019) that examined the sustainability of family planning program activities following program completion and compared a city where the program ended to a city where the program continued.
 Her work often involves engaging stakeholders in the target countries to build their capacity to undertake monitoring and evaluation as well as using data to inform decision-making.

 Honors and Awards